tdeekens/msc-thesis/interview-transcriptions/summaries/[T]-interview-summaries.md

    - Finding a relevant source is time consuming and lowers sprint output
 - Lack of Structure in Agile Context
    - Contact person not visible
-- Feedback transperancy & roundtrip time
+- Feedback transparency & round trip time
    - Feedback during solving the impediments not present
-   - Roundtrip takes long and outcome not visible at times
+   - Round trip takes long and outcome not visible at times
 - Information flood & filtering
    - Too much and too little information reaches XFTs: filtering wished for
 - Information spreading